Theresa Kunegunda Sobieska: Biography

-She was a daughter of the King of Poland and Grand Duke of Lithuania John III Sobieski and his wife, Marie Casimire Louise de La Grange d'Arquien.
-While her parents had thirteen children she was the only daughter to survive childhood.
+Born on 4 March 1676, she was the daughter of the King of Poland and Grand Duke of Lithuania John III Sobieski and Marie Casimire Louise de La Grange d'Arquien.
+While her parents had 13 children, she was the only daughter to survive childhood.

-Theresa was baptized in Jaworow on 19 July 1676, having for her godfather Charles II, king of England and for her godmother Marie-Thérèse of Austria, wife of Louis XIV.
+Theresa was baptized in Jaworow on 19 July, having for her godfather Charles II, king of England and for her godmother Marie-Thérèse of Austria, wife of Louis XIV, both by proxy.

 Theresa was educated in painting and music, Latin, Italian and French.
-At the beginning of 1692, her father planned to marry her to the Prince of Denmark, but this project was subsequently abandoned.
+At the beginning of 1692, her father planned to marry her to the Crown Prince of Denmark, but this project was subsequently abandoned.

 Wedding

-On 15 August 1694, at the age of nineteen, she married Maximilian II Emanuel, elector of Bavaria, governor of the Spanish Netherlands.
+On 15 August 1694, at the age of 19, she married Maximilian II Emanuel, elector of Bavaria, governor of the Spanish Netherlands.
 He was a former comrade in arms of her father and widower of Maria Antonia of Austria.
 The marriage took place by proxy in Warsaw, her oldest brother standing in for Max Emanuel.
 She would not meet the latter until 1 January 1695 in Brussels.
 Her journey, paid for by her mother, lasted approximately 50 days and was accompanied by splendors.
 Her dowry was 500,000 thalers.
+In honor of her wedding to Max Emanuel, the opera Amor vuol il giusto was created and staged.
+It used a libretto by the Italian writer Giovanni Battista Lampugnani.